we make note-taking apps are non-super-app. we focus on people who ...

 Mixim Drafts - Simple yet powerful note-taking app for productive minds

-03 Jul 2023 Notes Writing Productivity
+03 Jul 2023 Writing Notes Productivity

 Simplify your note-taking experience with Drafts, the minimalistic app designed to help you focus on what matters most: your ideas.